 26 Oct 2020 Battening down the hatches

 Never before has the phrase battening down the hatches meant more than it does this year.
-Over the weekend, New Mexico totaled more than 1,000 new COVID cases statewide, our largest spike since the beginning of the pandemic.
-Now, with the arrival 0f sub-zero temperatures staying inside in northern New Mexico might get a little easier.
+Over the weekend, New Mexico totaled more than 1,000 new COVID cases statewide, our most significant spike since the beginning of the pandemic.
+With the arrival 0f sub-zero temperatures staying inside in northern New Mexico might get a little easier.

-Part of my winter planning includes how I will protect myself and other riders once the weather requires closer proximity.
-I am trying to limit my footprint in indoor spaces meaning that all my tack and medicines for my horse have found homes in my own house or in my truck.
-I stocked up on all medicines that my horse needs through the winter.
-Though I have a stash of facial masks, I upgraded to ones with multiple filters and plan to wear one during my lessons once we are indoors.
+Part of my winter planning includes protecting myself and other riders once the weather requires closer proximity.
+I am trying to limit my indoor space footprint, meaning that all my tack and medicines for my horse have found homes in my own house or my truck.
+I stocked up on all medications that my horse needs through the winter.
+Though I have a stash of facial masks, I upgraded to ones with multiple filters and planned to wear one during my lessons once we are indoors.

-Small steps may not seem like much but add up to meaningful actions for both us and our horses.
+Small steps may not seem like much but add meaningful actions for both our horses and us.